robrwo/MooX-Const/README.md

 This allows you to set the attribute _once_.
 The value is coerced into a constant, and cannot be changed again.

-Note that "wo" is a deprecated synonym for "once".
-It will be removed in the future, since "wo" is used for "write-only" in some Moose-like extensions.
+Note that "wo" is a removed synonym for "once".
+It no longer works in v0.6.0, since "wo" is used for "write-only" in some Moose-like extensions.

 As of v0.4.0, this now supports the `strict` setting: